 PD: a 2-photo collage.
-On the L, *Susan sits in her wheelchair wearing a floral top w/ her hair half-up.
+At L, *Susan sits in her wheelchair wearing a floral top w/ her hair half-up.
 She has a big smile.
-On the R, *Susan is standing, being supported by her foster mom w/ a huge grin on her face, wearing a floral dress & patterned leggings.
-Her half-up hair sticks straight up in a ponytail!
+On the R, *Susan is standing, supported by a foster parent w/ a huge grin on her face, wearing a floral dress & patterned leggings.
+Her half-up hair sticks straight up in a bun!
 In both photos, a heart covers her eyes to protect her identity.
 Photo credit: Katie N.

 Sarah’s Covenant Homes is currently in need of volunteers for various positions, such as the one shared in this status from SCH’s Facebook page (below):

 Frequently, we have been talking about volunteering with our organization, and today we want to illuminate some of our needs in a very open and honest way.

 India is beautiful.
 We see it everyday; we see it in the way the sun ripens our skin, the way small breezes shuffle through our halls and homes, the way Telugu echoes melodies, the way lurching autos pull us further into city clamor.
 Our lives are beautiful here–uncommonly blessed by the air we breathe, the hands we know, the hearts we find.

 But sometimes, we must acknowledge the hard truth that even for all its beauty and the generous goodness tucked away in moments and around corners, India can be a hard, unrelenting place for our children.